 The expression (100 x fat %) in both HPD and is not the protein plus water content of the sample but water plus protein plus ash.
 It may, therefore, be affected by differences in ash content as will be found for instance in cured meats.”
 (Ranken, et al., 1997)

 In the USA, protein of ingredients that are derived by “hydrolysis, extraction, concentration or drying” (CFR, 2007c; USDA-FSIS, 1995b) are considered as non-meat protein for formulation purposes.
 (Tarté, R. (Editor), 2009)

 Calculating lean meat content in a formulation is a complicated task and legislation should be studied carefully to ensure compliance.
-Many countries limit the amount of connective tissue or proteins derived from connective tissue such as gelatin and handles what must be declared on product labeling differently.
+Many countries limit the amount of connective tissue or proteins derived from connective tissue such as gelatin and handle what must be declared on product labelling differently.